CSFC 2025 Priority Bill List

 Summary:

-The bill requires that, immediately after a railroad notifies the state's watch center in the department of public safety (watch center) of an emergency involving a train, the watch center must notify the public utilities commission (commission) and the office of rail safety (office) of the incident.
+The act requires that, immediately after a railroad notifies the state's watch center in the department of public safety (watch center) of an emergency involving a train, the watch center must notify the public utilities commission (commission) and the office of rail safety (office) of the incident.
 The commission is required to submit a report to specified committees of the general assembly on the information reported by railroads regarding an emergency involving a train.

 A crew member of a train operated by a railroad may communicate with first responders during an emergency situation after notifying the railroad dispatch.
 A crew member has discretion in determining the appropriate response to the emergency situation, including cutting the railroad crossing.
-A railroad or a crew member is immune from civil liability and is not liable in civil damages for actions taken in good faith in the course of a response to an emergency situation involving a train.
+A railroad employee or a crew member is immune from civil liability and is not liable in civil damages for actions taken in good faith in the course of a response to an emergency situation involving a train.

 • A class I railroad;

-• A railroad operating any line that was used by class I railroads as of July 1, 2024; and
+• A railroad operating on any line that was used by class I railroads as of July 1, 2024; and

 • A passenger railroad.